paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/workshopundeclaredinterests.md

 ## Fill in the sheet for ministers

 Fill in the sheet for 'ministers' (each minister).
+This might include columns for their:

+* Name
+* Primary role within the cabinet
+* Birthdate
+* Name on Companies House
+* URL on Companies House
+* Notes
-This might include columns for their role, birthdate, and any other information which might help you match them to companies etc.
+* And any other information which might help you match them to companies etc.

+It may be that you put multiple entries for each minister if they have multiple entries on Companies House

 ## Fill in the sheet for your minister's family members